StackVista/stackstate-docs/develop/developer-guides/custom-functions/component-actions.md

 ## Overview

-This how-to describes the steps to create a [component action](../../../configure/topology/component_actions.md) that is available for specific components.
+This how-to describes the steps to create a [component action](../../../configure/topology/component_actions.md) that's available for specific components.
 Component actions can be executed from the component context menu in the StackState UI Topology Perspective or the right panel details tab when detailed information about a component has been selected - **Component details**.

 ## Add or edit a component action